LARA: Linguistic-Adaptive Retrieval-Augmentation for Multi-Turn Intent Classification: Ablation Studies

-Demonstration selection could also have significant impact on the performance.
-Thus, we also tried to remove the retrieval component, and randomly sample the demonstrations for each intent.
+Demonstration selection via retrievers may have an impact on the performance.
+Thus, we remove all retrievers and randomly sample the demonstrations for each intent.
 The results are reported with 10 runs on the random sampling.
-Based on Table $\ref{fig:enter-label}$, the overall performance will worse if there is no retrieval component, specifically when there are big demonstration pool or high number of intents.
-Thus, if there is no one good strategy in pruning the demonstration pool, the easier way is to retrieval demonstrations based on their similarity to the task input.
+As shown in Figure $\ref{fig:ablation}$, the overall performance decreased by 0.71\% without retrievers, highlighting the importance of selecting demonstrations which are more similar to test queries.
+ID and VN, with demonstration pool two to three times bigger than others (refer to Appendix \ref{appendix:b} for pool size), are affected the most because the chance of selecting samples which are not so similar is higher.